GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

         echo $NXF_SINGULARITY_CACHEDIR
         ```

-!!! tip "How to manage environmental variables"
+!!! tip "How to manage environment variables"

-    You may want to include these, or other environmental variables, in your `.bashrc` file (or alternate) that is loaded when you log in so you don’t need to export variables every session.
+    You may want to include these, or other environment variables, in your `.bashrc` file (or alternate) that is loaded when you log in so you don’t need to export variables every session.

-A complete list of environmental variables can be found in the [Nextflow docs](https://www.nextflow.io/docs/latest/config.html#environment-variables).
+See [Environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables) for a complete list of environment variables.

 ## Executing a pipeline